leoloso/leoloso.com/src/posts/components-on-the-backend.md

 ---
-title: The benefits of coding with back-end components
+title: Bringing the back of the front-end back to the back-end
 socialImage: https://leoloso.com/images/lego.png
-date: '2019-08-23'
+date: '2020-08-23'
 tags:
   - pop
   - components